siefkenj/IBLODEs/book/typst/modules/module4.typ

   A' & = & -0.15 dot & A & quad & + &  quad 0.1 dot & B & quad + quad & 0.05 \
   B' & = &   0.1 dot & A & quad & - & quad 0.12 dot & B &             &
 $

+XXX The units are correct because the total amount of water in each pond is 1 million litres.
+Should we explain a little that on the right-hand side, we really have A/1 and B/1 ?

 With our model defined, we can now make plots showing the amount of pesticide vs. time given different initial conditions.